Berrysoft/rust/src/doc/rustc/src/platform-support/x86_64-pc-cygwin.md

 ## Building the target

-For cross-compilation I recommend my fork of [llvm](https://github.com/Berrysoft/llvm-project/tree/dev/cygwin).
-It fixes the LLVM codegen on importing external global variables from DLLs.
+For cross-compilation you want LLVM with [llvm/llvm-project#121439](https://github.com/llvm/llvm-project/pull/121439) applied to fix the LLVM codegen on importing external global variables from DLLs.
 No native builds on Cygwin or MSYS2 now.
 It should be possible theoretically though, but might need a lot of patches.

 ## Building Rust programs